orionrobots/orionrobots.github.io/wiki/tri_star_wheels.md

 <h1 id="Complexity_and_design">Complexity and design</h1>

 The complexity for Tristar wheels is handled in the mechanical linkage of the leaf wheels to the main axle for the hub of each Tristar.
-This means that the drive mechanism can simply be <a class="wiki" href="/wiki/skid_steering.html" title="Skid Steering">Skid Steering</a> or similar, although these could be used with a <a class="wiki" href="/wiki/adder_subtractor_drive.html" title="Adder Subtractor Drive">Adder Subtractor Drive</a> for some very serious ability to deal with obstacles and hold course on relatively simple programming.
+This means that the drive mechanism can simply be <a href="/wiki/skid_steering.html" title="Skid Steering">Skid Steering</a> or similar, although these could be used with a <a href="/wiki/adder_subtractor_drive.html" title="Adder Subtractor Drive">Adder Subtractor Drive</a> for some very serious ability to deal with obstacles and hold course on relatively simple programming.

 ![Doug Carlsons TriStar wheel design](/galleries/gallery-1-common-images/431-tristar-wheel-model.jpg)

 The mechanical linkage is a set of gears, including slip gears which when powered will drive the leaf wheels until they cannot move and then power will go to turning the metawheel instead - an additional differential may be required to distribute the rotation between the leaf wheels and meta-wheel.
-The image above (courtesy of [Doug Carlson](https://amzn.to/38tHYRs) demonstrates one possible <a class="wiki" href="/wiki/lego.html" title="The best known construction toy">Lego</a> implementation.
+The image above (courtesy of [Doug Carlson](https://amzn.to/38tHYRs) demonstrates one possible <a href="/wiki/lego.html" title="The best known construction toy">Lego</a> implementation.
 Note that the differential gear is used instead of slip gears.

 <img class="img-responsive" src="image433"/>